-The Empire Of Glass
+The Empire of Glass

-“There is a old Venetian saying, “ The Doctor murmured.“The council of ten send you to the torture chamber; the council of three send you to the grave.”
+“There is a old Venetian saying, “ The Doctor murmured.“The council of ten send you to the torture chamber, the council of three send you to the grave.”

-A strange invitation brings the Doctor, Steven and Vicki to Venice in the year of our Lord 1609: a place of politics and poison, science and superstition, telescopes and terror.
+A strange invitation takes The Doctor, Steven and Vicki to Venice in the year of our Lord 1609: a place of politics and poison, science and superstition, telescopes and terror.
 Galileo Galilei is there demonstrating his new invention to the Doge, and William Shakespeare is working as a spy for King James I. And there are other visitors too: inhuman ones that lurk in the shadows, watching – and killing.

 - Steven gets drunk with Galileo Galilei.